August 12, 2019

 Aube (Dawn), illustrated here, displays Belkahia’s wide-ranging technical and cultural knowledge.
 In it, he employs traditional Moroccan techniques as a vehicle for Western modernism.
 While the abstract forms he painted in pigment on vellum are far from figurative, they feel familiar, resembling figures dancing or bowing beneath multicolored rings radiating from a sun.
 Here the aforementioned Amazigh influence plays an important role; his shapes look celestial, as do Amazigh tattoos and symbols.
 For me, Belkahia’s clever uniting in Aube (Dawn) of different artistic styles and techniques, as well as of cultures, is tremendously appealing.

 Belkahia’s marrying of Western and Arab influences reflects the sweeping cultural changes taking place in Morocco during the mid-20th century.
 It’s not a coincidence that he began incorporating influences from his own heritage into his works soon after Morocco gained its independence.
 In this light, works such as Aube (Dawn) embody both national and personal journeys of cultural pride and reclamation.

-Lulu Fleming-Benite is an intern at the Grey Art Gallery.
-She plans to spend fall term studying in Marseille.
+Lulu Fleming-Benite is a high school intern at the Grey Art Gallery.
+She plans to spend the fall 2019 term studying in Marseille.